-Founded in 1693 by the royal charter of King William III and Queen Mary II of England, the College of William and Mary is the second oldest institution of higher learning in the United States.
-One of the College's principal halls, the Sir Christopher Wren Building, is the oldest academic building in continuous use in America.
-The College of William and Mary has played an important role in the history and development of the nation and the Commonwealth of Virginia.
+Founded in 1693 by the royal charter of King William III and Queen Mary II of England, the College of William & Mary is the second oldest institution of higher learning in the United States.
+One of the College's principal halls, the Sir Christopher Wren Building, is the oldest college building still in use in America.
+The College of William & Mary has played an important role in the history and development of the nation and the Commonwealth of Virginia.

-While Jefferson was Governor of Virginia, his influence was instrumental in a number of changes at William and Mary that resulted in important "firsts" for the College.
-The first law school in America was established at William and Mary; the College also adopted the nation's first honor system; and a chair of modern languages was created.
-In 1776, Phi Beta Kappa, the nation's first intercollegiate fraternity, was established at William and Mary.
+While Jefferson was Governor of Virginia, his influence was instrumental in a number of changes at William & Mary that resulted in important "firsts" for the College.
+The first law school in America was established at William & Mary.
+The College adopted the nation's first honor system and created a chair of modern languages.
+In 1776, Phi Beta Kappa, the nation's first intercollegiate fraternity, was established at William & Mary.
 And, in 1781, by uniting the faculties of law, medicine, and the arts, the College became America's first true university.

 William & Mary suspended operations during the Civil War and again in 1881 when its financial resources were depleted.
 President Benjamin Ewell, however, kept the College Charter alive by ringing the bell of the Wren Building to mark the opening of each term.
 In 1906, the Commonwealth of Virginia purchased the College, making it part of the state system of higher education, and in 1918, the College became co-educational.
 After a period of steady growth, the College gave birth to four new colleges, three of which have become four-year institutions in urban areas of Virginia: Richmond Professional Institute, now Virginia Commonwealth University; the Norfolk Division of the College of William & Mary, now Old Dominion University; Christopher Newport College, now Christopher Newport University; and Richard Bland College.